 There’s not much to do here, but the timber frame barn is incredibly photogenic against a backdrop of emerald green trees.

-You can also find an interpretive 0.5 mile hike called Rail ‘n River Trail behind the historic buildings, which leads to the Swift River and contains educational information boards explaining logging in the area.
+You can also find an interpretive 0.5 mile hike called Rail ‘n River Trail behind the historic buildings.
+This is a great hike for younger kids because it leads to the Swift River and contains educational information boards explaining logging in the area.

 9. Champney Falls and Mount Chocorua

-The waterfall is an attractive 70 ft cascade, which is much better to visit in Spring or after recent rainfall in Summer.
-In Fall, expect the water to be very low.
+The waterfall at Champney Falls is an attractive 70 ft cascade, which is much better to see in spring or after recent rainfall in summer.
+Expect the water to be very low if you drive the Kancamagus Highway in fall.

 Mt Chocorua has some of the best 360 panoramic views in the entire region and many choose to include a spur trail to Middle Sister of The Three Sisters.